HOW TO MAKE HANGING dish TOWEL WITH POTHOLDER

 Gather the towel until it is the same size as the potholder.
 To gather, hold the top thread with one hand and pull the fabric away from the thread.
 Do this on both sides.
 When you get close to the desired length, on one side pull the bobbin thread up from the bottom and tie a knot with the bobbin and top thread.

-STEP 2: LOCATE MIDDLE OF POTHOLDER
+STEP 2: find center of POTHOLDER

 The potholder loop will determine how the towel will be attached to the potholder.
 Make sure the loop is at the top.
 If there is no loop, you can make a loop with scrap fabric or ribbon.